The Ultimate Guide To Meeting Your Significant Other’s Parents

 5. Communicate.
 We’ve all heard this before.
 Communication is time tested.
 It is not only a key to dating but marriage and all other relationships.
 Talk about everything.
 Stay up and talk until you both can go to sleep soundly at night.

 6. Lay down your expectations.
 Sure you may be a brilliant, handsome, gorgeous, successful, trust fund (ok, this may make a difference, just kidding) person etc but the cultural and physical differences often times will not outshine these facts.

 7. Pray together.
 This may seem cheesy or archaic in this day and age.
 Yet, it helped us to stay focused and on one accord.
 Looking ahead and knowing that we were in this for the long haul and that God/love would lead the way.

 8. Have Courage.
 Fight for what you believe in!

-Do you have any meet the parents tips to share?
+Do you have any meet the parent’s tips to share?
 We would love to hear from you.
 Email us.
-Subscribe and follow us on Facebook and twitter at Growing Up Gupta
+Subscribe and follow us on Facebook, Instagram, and Pinterest @growingupguptas and on Twitter at Growing Up Gupta.

 “There is no agony greater than bearing an untold story inside of you.”